 Upload videos or set of images.
 Download Youtube urls automatically.
 Browse & annotate uploaded videos.
 Ability to import pre-indexed datasets.

 Extracted objects, along with entire frames and crops, are indexed using deep features.
 Feature vectors are used for visual search retrieval.

 Deploy on variety of machines with/without GPUs, local & cloud.
-Docker compose enables automated setup of Postgres & RabbitMQ.
+Docker + Kubernetes enables scalable deployment across clouds.

 Visual Search as a primary interface